 An issue is any specific policy question for which different individuals, organized groups, or informal, interested parties i.e., stakeholders, have preferences regarding [an] outcome.
 The range of preferred outcomes on an issue must be capable of being represented along a single line or continuum.
 Be sure to define carefully the precise policy question you want to analyze.
 The … ends of [a] policy continuum should specify the most extreme outcomes actually supported by any [particular stakeholder].
 Of course, these extreme outcomes need not refer to a resolution that anybody believes will be achieved, but refer only to the fact that there is at least one stakeholder that currently seems to support such an outcome.

 de Mesquita, B. (n.d.)
 The Predictioneer's Game.
 Retrieved March 17, 2010 from Predictioners Game

-Consider the case of hybrid and all-electric cars.
-Good for the environment and pocketbook (in many cases), what's not to love?
+Consider the case of hybrid cars.
+Better for the environment and pocketbook (in many cases), what's not to love?
 Of all things, they may be too quiet.
 In fact, in the eyes (well, ears) of many, these cars are so quiet they are unsafe--a danger to pedestrians.
-Nearly 10 years after the first release of production hybrids in the USA, a study showed that electric vehicles were 50% more likely than cars with noisy combustion engines to be involved in an accident during certain low-speed maneuvers.
+Nearly 10 years after the first release of production hybrids in the USA, a study showed that hybrid-electric vehicles were 50% more likely than cars with noisy combustion engines to be involved in an accident during certain low-speed maneuvers.
 We have an issue, folks: Should manufacturers be required to add noise to these otherwise quiet vehicles?
 (For source of this info and more background see The Deadly Silence of the Electric Car.)